explaingit

 TLDR

-Microsoft's framework for building native mobile and desktop apps for iPhone, Android, Windows, and Mac from a single C# codebase.
+.NET MAUI is Microsoft's framework for building native iOS, Android, Windows, and Mac apps from a single C# codebase, write your app once, and it compiles to run natively on every platform.

 Mindmap